Article Table Of Contents

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Granite State that have people climbing over each other to get in.

-If you happen to be a resident of Dover, you're probably not too surprised to find it on our list.
+What's the fastest growing city in New Hampshire for 2020?
+Based on the most recent ACS data, Pinardville ranks as the fastest growing city in New Hampshire.
+If you happen to be a resident of Pinardville, you're probably not too surprised to find it on our list.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in New Hampshire are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in New Hampshire are growing like weeds.

-How We Measured The Fastest Growing Cities In Granite State
+How We Measured The Fastest Growing Cities In the Granite State for 2020

 - Population in 2010

 - Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

 We ranked all 27 New Hampshire cities with a population over 5,000 people from highest growth rate to lowest.

 The city with the highest growth rate during this time was crowned the fastest growing city in the Granite State.

 And for those of you who are a little rusty with their statistics, you can calculate the growth rate by the following formula: